gs-kotang/legend-engine/docs/store/extensions/Relational/new-connector-tutorial.md

                 + ')')->makeString(',') + ';';
     }
     ~~~
-    Now we can enable the DDL functionality by registering this fn in DbExtension like this
+    Add the following command in DbExtension to enable the DDL functionality by registering getDDLCommandsTranslatorForSqlServer() in the function createDbExtensionForSqlServer()

     ~~~java
     ddlCommandsTranslator = getDDLCommandsTranslatorForSqlServer()